Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 # remote-build.json

-This file contains configuration used by the `gulp remote-emulate-ios` task which allows Windows developers to build and emulate their app on a remote iOS simulator running on Mac OS X.
+This file contains configuration used by the `gulp remote-emulate-ios` task which allows developers on Windows or Linux to package, build, or run their app on a remote Mac OS X machine.

+See [Running iOS Simulator Remotely](development-tips.md#running-ios-simulator-remotely) for more details.

-See TODO for more information.
+See `gulp remote-emulate-ios` in [Gulp Tasks](gulp-tasks.md#gulp-remote-emulate-ios) for more details.

 # tsd.json

-This file contains configuration for the `tsd` tool for the [TypeScript definition](http://www.typescriptlang.org/Handbook#writing-dts-files) files from the [DefinitelyTyped](http://definitelytyped.org/) repository.

-This file is used via the `gulp tsd` task.
-It contains type definition references specific to the application.
+This file declares the [TypeScript definition files](http://www.typescriptlang.org/Handbook#writing-dts-files) that should be downloaded when executing the `gulp tsd` task.
+The definition files are hosted by the [DefinitelyTyped](http://definitelytyped.org/) project.

+These definition files describe third party JavaScript libraries that your application uses so they can be referenced from TypeScript in a stronly-typed manner.

-Normally you'll add and remove definition references to this file by using the `tsd` command line tool.
+This file can be updated by used the `tsd` command line tool to add or remove definitions.

+See `gulp tsd` in [Gulp Tasks](gulp-tasks.md#gulp-tsd) for more details.

 # tsd.tests.json

-This file contains configuration for the `tsd` tool for the [TypeScript definition](http://www.typescriptlang.org/Handbook#writing-dts-files) files from the [DefinitelyTyped](http://definitelytyped.org/) repository.

-This file is used via the `gulp tsd` task.
-It contains type definition references specific to the unit tests.
+This file declares the [TypeScript definition files](http://www.typescriptlang.org/Handbook#writing-dts-files) that should be downloaded when executing the `gulp tsd` task.
+The definition files are hosted by the [DefinitelyTyped](http://definitelytyped.org/) project.

+These definition files describe third party JavaScript libraries that your unit tests use so they can be referenced from TypeScript in a stronly-typed manner.

-Normally you'll add and remove definition references to this file by using the `tsd` command line tool.
+This file can be updated by used the `tsd` command line tool to add or remove definitions.

+See `gulp tsd` in [Gulp Tasks](gulp-tasks.md#gulp-tsd) for more details.

 # tslint.json

 This file contains configuration for the TypeScript [linter](https://en.wikipedia.org/wiki/Lint_(software)).

-It is used via the `gulp lint` task.
+See `gulp lint` in [Gulp Tasks](gulp-tasks.md#gulp-lint) for more details.